alphagov/government-service-design-manual/service-manual/content-designers/transactions-style-guide.md

 ###Names
 Use one freetext field: Name.

-If backend or business requires that you separate names use the following format as applicable:
+Use the following format as applicable if backend or business requires that you separate names:

 - first name
 - middle name (if needed)
 - last name
 - any other names (eg maiden name)

-If your service is used by many users outside the UK you can use this format:
+You can use this format if your service is used by many users outside the UK:

 - given name(s)
 - family name